auoie/tinystuffdev/content/notes/docker-caddy-static-files.md

 ## Setting Up Rootless Docker

 Typically, docker is run as root.
-For convenience , you might be tempted to setup docker so that you don't need to use `sudo` to run it.
+For convenience, you might be tempted to setup docker so that you don't need to use `sudo` to run it.
 This is equivalent to giving users root permissions.
 Alternatively, setup [rootless docker](https://docs.docker.com/engine/security/rootless/).
 Then you'll be able to run docker without needing to use `sudo` and without giving a user root permissions.